Shark Species Info

 Very common in the Bahamas and throughout the Caribbean, these sharks have a very large second dorsal fin, long paddle shaped caudle fin and very small dotty eyes.
 It’s pectoral fins look almost “angel like” if viewed from above.
 They are tan in color as opposed to the black tip or Caribbean reef shark, which are gray in color.
 They grow to lengths of 9-10 feet and can be found in shallow waters, reefs, rubble bottoms, and are mostly seen lying on the bottom during the day as they are nocturnal by nature.They feed on crabs, shrimps, lobsters, and octopuses along with fish.
 You can find these sharks on just about any reef.
 They are very docile when left alone.

 Lemon sharks get their name from their light coloration.
 Males seem to be thinner than the females who can reach over 10 feet in length and be very bulky.
-They have a pointy snout and small eyes as well as two dorsal fins, like a nurse or sand tiger shark.
-In the Bahamas you can see these sharks in on our Shark Expeditions.
 It is common for us to see fifteen or more different lemon sharks on one day in one location averaging 8 feet in length.

 These sharks are found almost worldwide.
 Most people confuse the Caribbean Reef shark for a Blacktip.
 These sharks have small amounts of black on the extremities of various fins; they look like they’ve been dipped in paint.
 The snout, when viewed from the side, is longer and pointier than the rounded snout of the Caribbean Reef.
 In the Bahamas blacktip reef sharks are commonly seen.